 Welcome to our annual Statement of Assurance.
-This document provides you, our communities, with the reassurance that in 2021/22 we met all our commitments to you as we strive to have the 'safest people and safest places' in every part of our Service area.
+This document provides you, our communities, with the reassurance that in 2022/23 we met all our commitments to you as we strive to have the 'safest people and safest places' in every part of our Service area.

-During 2021/22 the fire and rescue sector continued to face significant challenges and risks, including an increase in deliberate fires and the ongoing impact of the Covid-19 pandemic.
+During 2022/23 the fire and rescue sector continued to face significant challenges and risks, including an increase in deliberate fires and the ongoing impact of high energy costs and inflation.
 As a result, we have implemented innovative ways to deliver our core functions, as well as continuing to develop our people and improve our leadership and culture.